node-red/node-red.github.io/docs/configuration.md

 debugMaxLength
-: Debug Nodes - the maximum length, in characters, of any message sent to the debug siderbar tab.
+: Debug Nodes - the maximum length, in characters, of any message sent to the debug sidebar tab.
 Default: 1000

 mqttReconnectTime
 : MQTT Nodes - if the connection is lost, how long to wait, in milliseconds,